SeleniumHQ/docs/grid.rst

 ideas are discussed here.
 We need to find out the original author so we can give proper credit.``

 Selenium Grid is a smart proxy server that allows Selenium tests to route commands to remote web browser instances.
-With Selenium Grid, one server acts as the hub that routes test commands to one or more registered nodes.
+With Selenium Grid, one server acts as the hub that routes JSON formatted test commands to one or more registered Grid nodes.
 Tests contact the hub to obtain access to remote browser instances.
-The hub has a list of registered servers that provide access to browser instances on each of those servers, and allows us to control these instances.
+The hub has a list of registered servers that it provides access to, and allows us to control these instances.
 Selenium Grid allows us to run tests in parallel on multiple machines, and to manage different browser versions and browser configurations centrally (instead of in each individual test).

 ## Why Grid?